leonardofurnielis/labrador/docs/index.rst

 ============================================
-Welcome to Deep Text documentation!
+Welcome to Deeptxt documentation!
 ============================================

-Deep Text is a data framework to build context-aware AI applications
+Deeptxt is a data library to build context-aware AI applications.

 .. toctree::
     :hidden: